Piggy Logo

 Restrict process to run

-Set piggy-enforce-integrity annotation to true (default is true) will restrict piggy-env to resolve the variable only process defined on container arguments.
+Setting the piggy-enforce-integrity annotation to true (default is true) restricts piggy-env to resolve variables only for the process defined in the container arguments.

-You may improve security by restrict only Pod service account to read the secrets.
-You can limit access by adding variable name PIGGY_ALLOWED_SA to AWS secret where value is namespace:service_account name.
+You may improve security by restricting access to only the Pod’s service account.
+You can limit access by adding a variable named PIGGY_ALLOWED_SA to the AWS secret, where the value is the namespace:service_account name.

-The Piggy Webhooks will not inject secrets into containers if the Pod service account name is not matched with value of PIGGY_ALLOWED_SA.
+Piggy Webhooks will not inject secrets into containers if the Pod’s service account name does not match the value of PIGGY_ALLOWED_SA.

-You can add multiple service account name by separate each name with comma.
+You can add multiple service account names by separating each name with a comma.

 For example: